withastro/astro/packages/integrations/vercel/README.md

 The `@astrojs/vercel/serverless` adapter can automatically create the Vercel Edge middleware from an Astro middleware in your code base.

-This is an opt-in feature, and the `build.excludeMiddleware` option needs to be set to `true`:
+This is an opt-in feature, and the `edgeMiddleware` option needs to be set to `true`:

 ```js
 // astro.config.mjs